valerii-tsvietkov/ansible-shortcuts/documentation/development/README.md

 ```
 # In repository directory
 $ vagrant status
-# Expected result
-Handling vm with hostname [node1] and IP [192.168.56.11]
+Handling vm with hostname [server1] and IP [192.168.56.11]
+Handling vm with hostname [client1] and IP [192.168.56.12]
 Current machine states:

+server1                   not created (virtualbox)
+client1                   not created (virtualbox)
-node1               not created (virtualbox)
+acontroller               not created (virtualbox)
-controller                running (virtualbox)

-This environment represents multiple VMs.
-The VMs are all listed
-above with their current state.
-For more information about a specific
-VM, run `vagrant status NAME`.
+# Create all environment and launch

-$ vagrant up <node1|node2|etc> controller
+$ vagrant up
 ```

 #### Suspend and resume after initial up